Workflows

 • Asset / Contact / Document / Task Attribute: Select the attribute for comparison.

-• Asset / Contact / Document / Task Property: Select the property field for comparison.
+• Asset / Contact / Document / Evaluation / Task Detail Item: Select the detail item field for comparison.

 • Custom Trigger: The custom trigger to apply.
 This field accepts SQL.

-• Earliest Date: Enter the earliest date for telemetry evaluation; leave blank for none.
+• Earliest Date: Enter the earliest date for evaluation; leave blank for none.

 • Form Question: Select the form question for comparison.